MiCAM05-N256 is a high-speed optical mapping system that captures

 Sample

 Freshly isolated mouse atrial cardiomyocytes.
-Cells were plated on glass cover slips coated
+Cells were plated on

-with laminin and used on
+glass cover slips coated with laminin and used on the same day as

 Method

-Cells were paced by electrical field applied through a perfusion solution.
-Imaging was
+Cells were paced by electrical field applied through a perfusion

-performed on Nikon DIAPHOT 300
+solution.
+Imaging was performed on Nikon DIAPHOT 300 microscope with

-microscope with 20X lens and SPECTRA-X Lumencor light source.
+20X lens and SPECTRA-X Lumencor light source.

 Fluorescence Dye